DEFRA/defra-ai-sdlc/prompt-library/refactoring/prompt-refactor-feature.md

 As well as this, the prompt below can also be used as a "general cleanup".
 This should be done for a specific file or grouping of files, rather than a whole codebase.

 ```
-I want ro refactor @file.
+I want to refactor @file.
 The goal is to make it easy to read and reason about.

 Do the following: